louislam/dockge/README.md

 - port=`5001`
 - stacksPath=`/opt/stacks`

-ALSO, once compose is generated/downloaded, add the `PUID` and `PGID` section below to your compose `environment:` section to set stack ownership, otherwise default is `root`
+Also, once compose is generated/downloaded, add the `PUID` and `PGID` section below to your compose `environment:` section to set stack ownership, otherwise default is `root`

 ```
       # Both PUID and PGID must be set for it to do anything